⭐ 2025 Year in Review: A Season of Momentum, Clarity, and Founder Impact

 • Added a new Entrepreneur-in-Residence (EIR)

-• Brought on a new team member to support operations and program delivery
+• Brought on a new team member to support fundraising and program delivery

 In short: we grew our leadership to grow our impact.